 Many Gun Club members in our RGC are frequently requested by farmers to prevent damage to livestock by the bird species listed on the derogation list.
-Control is undertaken year-round, but most often needed during the lambing and calving period).
+Control is undertaken year-round.

 Damage to livestock feedlots:

 The current system provides for the control of: